Skip to content

 Built-in admin console.
 A full web UI for workspace management, user administration, application setup, audit log review, webhook configuration, and security policies.
 No separate tooling required for day-to-day operations.

 Self-service user portal.
-Users can manage their own profile, change passwords, view and revoke active sessions, and enroll in or disable MFA — without developer involvement.
+Users can manage their own profile, change passwords, view and revoke active sessions, enroll in or disable MFA, and view connected social accounts (Google, GitHub) — without developer involvement.

 KotauthKeycloakClerk / Auth0